Delve into the history of Croft Castle

 Look for Sir Richard and Eleanor’s elaborate tomb in the church at Croft.

 Sir Richard’s grandson, Sir James Croft served Edward VI as Lord Deputy of Ireland but was later implicated in the infamous 1554 Wyatt rebellion against Mary I.

 He was eventually pardoned and became Elizabeth I’s Comptroller of the Royal Household in 1570.
 Sir James probably pulled down the old castle creating a more comfortable Elizabethan house surrounded by formal garden terraces.

 The Crofts and the Civil War

-Herbert's eldest brother, Sir William Croft fought with the Royalist army, and after a fierce battle against the Parliamentarians at Stokesay Castle ensued, he was later killed as he was about to scale the park wall of Croft.
+Three of his sons inherited Croft.
+The eldest son, Sir William Croft fought with the Royalist army during the Civil War and, after a fierce battle against the Parliamentarians at Stokesay Castle in 1645, was killed on his retreat to Croft.

 The royal obstetrician

 Sir Richard Croft, 6th Bart was a leading obstetrician chosen to care for Princess Charlotte, daughter of George, later King George IV, during her pregnancy and labour.
 Charlotte was married to Prince Leopold, later King of the Belgians.
 Their son was stillborn in November 1817 and Charlotte died soon afterwards leading to a public outcry and later Sir Richard’s suicide.